A Commitment to Good Governance

 Principle 1 / Lay Solid Foundations for Management and Oversight

-Steamships internal management systems and process are designed to support the Board in providing strategic guidance for the Company and provide effective management oversight.
-The Board operates under a charter (in accordance with ASX CGS Principles 1.1) which defines the Board’s duties and those delegated to committees and management.
-This charter is reviewed annually.
+Steamships internal management systems and processes are designed to support the Board in providing strategic guidance for the Company and provide effective management oversight.
+The Board operates under a charter (in accordance with ASX CGS Principles 1.1) which defines the Board’s duties and reserved matters and those delegated to committees and management.
+It also sets out the conduct for Board proceedings and provides that the Board is able to obtain independent advice.
+This charter is disclosed on Steamships' website and is reviewed annually.

-The Company makes careful and appropriate enquiries before appointing a director (in accordance with ASX CGS Principles 1.2) and has a written contractual agreement with each of its directors’ and senior executives (ASX CGS Principles 1.3).
-During 2023 the Chairman of the board conducted a performance evaluation of the board, its committees, and the directors.
-In addition, performance evaluations for all senior executives were carried out.
+The Company makes careful and appropriate enquiries before appointing a director or senior executive (in accordance with ASX CGS Principles 1.2) and provides shareholders with all the information in its possession it considers material to the decision to elect or re-elect a director.
+The Company also has a written contractual agreement with each of its directors’ and senior executives (ASX CGS Principles 1.3).
+During 2024 the Chairman of the board conducted a performance evaluation of the board, its committees, and the directors.
+In addition, performance evaluations for all senior executives were carried out during 2024 (ASX CGS Principles 1.6 and 1.7); such reviews include financial and non-financial targets as well as multi-annual strategic objectives

 The Company Secretary reports to the board, through the Chairman, and agrees all agenda items, meeting minutes and dates of future meetings (in accordance with ASX CGS Principles 1.4).

-Neither the Chairman of the Board of Directors nor the Chairperson of the Audit & Risk Committee is independent.
+Neither the Chairman of the Board of Directors nor the Chairperson of the Audit Committee is independent.
 This is contrary to the ASX CGS principles and recommendation 2.5 and 4.1 (a)(2)).
-Both are connected to major shareholders of Steamships Trading Co Ltd. The Chairman of the board is not the CEO.
+Both are connected to major shareholders of Steamships.
+In each case, and in respect of the composition of the Board's committees (described further below) Steamships acknowledges the ASX CGS Principles, but considers its leadership structure is appropriate having regard to the composition of its shareholder base and the specific needs of its operations.
+The Chairman of the board is not the CEO.

 Recognising that a committed and diverse workforce improves operating performance and delivery of objectives, Steamships has a diversity policy in place at all levels, including the board (in accordance with ASX CGS Principles 1.5).
+A copy of the policy is disclosed on Steamships' website.
 This policy promotes gender diversity and PNG citizen development.
-As at December 2023 one of the eight directors are female (being 12.5%), however a new female director was appointed on 1 March 2024, bringing the percentage of female directors to 25%.
+As at December 2024 two of the eight directors are female (being 25%).
 Progress is reported quarterly to the board.
 The objective is to have a minimum of 30% of directors and senior managers of each gender.

-Principle 2/ Structure the Board to Add Value
+Principle 2 / Structure the Board to be Effective and Add Value

-While the Board maintains overall responsibility for the systems of internal control and monitors their effectiveness, it is assisted in discharging its responsibilities by the Audit & Risk Committee, composed of a non-executive chairperson (who represents a significant shareholder) and two independent non-executive directors.
-Except as disclosed above, the audit & risk committee is structured in accordance with ASX CGS principles and recommendation 4.1 and 7.1
+While the Board maintains overall responsibility for the systems of internal control and monitors their effectiveness, it is assisted in discharging its responsibilities by the Audit Committee, composed of a non-executive chairperson (who represents a significant shareholder) and two independent non-executive members.
+Except as disclosed above, the Audit Committee is structured in accordance with ASX CGS principles and recommendation 4.1 and 7.1 The charter is disclosed on Steamships' website.

-The members of the Audit & Risk Committee, their qualifications, and their attendance at meetings of the Committee held during the 2023 are shown above and in the Directors’ Report contained in the 2023 Steamships’ Annual Report.
+The members of the Audit Committee, their qualifications, and their attendance at meetings of the Committee held during 2024 are shown above and in the Directors’ Report contained in the 2024 Steamships’ Annual Report.

 The Board has a Remuneration and Nomination Committee (in accordance with ASX CGS Principles 2.1) comprising three Directors (two non-executive, neither of whom are independent, and the Managing Director).
-The members of the Remuneration and Nomination Committee and their attendance at meetings of the Committee during 2023 are detailed above.
+The members of the Remuneration and Nomination Committee and their attendance at meetings of the Committee during 2024 are detailed above.
+The charter is disclosed on Steamships' website.

 The Company maintains a board skills matrix which sets out the skills assessed across the board (in accordance with ASX CGS Principles 2.2).
 This matrix is not publicly disclosed.